 All companies in the Positive Change portfolio contribute to the UN SDGs.
 We take a rigorous approach to SDG mapping, identifying the SDGs that companies contribute to through the delivery of their products and services, at the target level (they have 169 underlying targets).
+We map the SDGs which we expect companies to contribute to over a five year time period.
 This ensures that companies are genuinely addressing the changes needed to deliver the goals, rather than merely aligning with one of our four themes at a superficial level.